django-cms/django-cms-mgmt/work contribution/work groups.md

-# Work groups
+# Workgroups

-## What is a work group?
+## What is a workgroup?

-A work group is a temporary or permanent group of brave volunteers who work together on open feature requests, bugs or feature improvements.
-The creation of a work group can be spontaneous and only last for the duration of the task(s) or for long-term cooperation on a specific topic group.
+A workgroup is a temporary or permanent group of brave volunteers who work together on open feature requests, bugs or feature improvements.
+The creation of a workgroup can be spontaneous and only last for the duration of the task(s) or for long-term cooperation on a specific topic group.

-## Who can join a work group?
+## Who can join a workgroup?

-Anyone can join a work group or create a new work group for a topic that does not yet exist.
+Anyone can join a workgroup or create a new work group for a topic that does not yet exist.

-The basis for the work groups is this [spreadsheet](https://docs.google.com/spreadsheets/d/1gfI8IKz84u-YvE61eePCD-lAbn1haghOiqkvSdO-1yg/edit#gid=0)
+The basis for the workgroups is this [spreadsheet](https://docs.google.com/spreadsheets/d/1gfI8IKz84u-YvE61eePCD-lAbn1haghOiqkvSdO-1yg/edit#gid=0)

-This document lists all current features, issues and bugs with the corresponding working groups.
+This document lists all current features, issues and bugs with the corresponding workgroups.

-## How do work groups organize their collaboration?
+## How do workgroups organize their collaboration?

 This is up to the group members.
 The django CMS Association provides various tools for this.
 These include: